mvanbraeckel/PostgreSQL_3530/README.md

 Usage: `\i p4.sql` (psql command), then `select q04();` (SQL command)

-> After creating the function for P3, select the function and provide to receive a series of notices that display each customer's most recent transaction, or their account info and "no transaction" - Example input, output:
+> After creating the function for P4, select the function to receive a series of notices that displays each customer's most recent transaction, or their account info and "no transaction" - Example input, output:

 ```text
 mvanbrae=> \i p4.sql